haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 * All of exported FFI
 * Normal functions as callbacks - auto-fixable.
-* Certain closures uses - sometimes auto-fixable.
+* Certain closure uses - sometimes auto-fixable.

 Because closures now silently capture more things, it can lead to breakage when multiple closures are converted to `fn` pointers: